SajadEydivandi/SajadEydivandi.github.io/_pages/about.md

 ---

 Hi!
-I’m Sajad, a Computer Engineering graduate student at <a href="https://www.iust.ac.ir/" style="color: #0011DB; text-decoration: underline;"> Iran University of Science and Technology (IUST)</a>.
-I'm an autodidact engineer and a fearless problem solver with a strong passion for computers and electronics.
-As a self-taught programmer, I spend most of my time learning, building, and exploring new technologies with high energy and enthusiasm.

-With hands-on experience across a wide range of ECE fields, I'm able to learn quickly, adapt fast, and tackle problems from multiple angles.
+I’m Sajad, a graduate student in Computer Engineering at the <a href="https://www.iust.ac.ir/" style="color: #0011DB; text-decoration: underline;">Iran University of Science and Technology (IUST)</a>.
+I’m an autodidact engineer and a fearless problem solver with a deep enthusiasm for computers and electronics.
+As a self-driven programmer, I spend much of my time exploring, building, and learning new technologies with passion and focus.
+My hands-on experience spans a broad spectrum of ECE disciplines, allowing me to pick up new skills quickly, adapt to different challenges, and approach problems from various perspectives.
+Over the years, tackling complex design and programming projects has sharpened my problem-solving abilities.
+I also thrive in collaborative environments, where shared ideas and teamwork push projects to the next level.

-I bring strong problem-solving skills from years of working on challenging design and coding tasks, and I thrive in team environments where collaboration and idea exchange lead to better outcomes.

 ## Education
 * **M.Sc.
 Student in Computer Engineering** <br>